cmccomb/do/docs/reference/tools.md

 - `applescript`: execute AppleScript snippets on macOS (no-op elsewhere).
 - `final_answer`: emit the assistant's final reply.

+For end-to-end scenarios that show how tools fit into approvals and offline runs, see the [Run with approvals](../user-guides/usage.md#run-with-approvals) and [Offline or noninteractive feedback collection](../user-guides/usage.md#offline-or-noninteractive-feedback-collection) walkthroughs.

 ## Terminal tool

 The `terminal` tool keeps a per-query working directory so subsequent calls share context.
 The default `status` command shows the current directory and a listing.
 Mutation commands validate arguments and keep `rm` interactive by default.